OU-CS3560/merge-conflict-exercises/SPECS.md

 This project is inspired by [Manual File Re-merging](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging#_manual_remerge) section of Git book.

+## Goals

+- Expose students to the nature of merge conflicts.
+- Create framework to deterministically create merge conflicts.
+The Git homework may or may not create merge conflict as it should.
+  An advantage of this environment is that there is a feedback to student on whether or not merge conflicts are solved.

+## Roadmap

+### Phase I

+- Create am open-source proof of concept of the exercise.

+### Phase II

+- Implementation of more problems.

+### Phase III

+- Deployment in actual classroom.

 ## Dependencies

 - Git for `git merge-file` command